SuyashWaghmare/SuyashWaghmare/README.md

 - 🤝 I’m looking for help with **My Microservice Project**

-- 💬 Ask me about **Java, Java8, Spring, Spring Boot, Microservices, Hibernate, Mysql, Postgres,**
+- 💬 Ask me about **Java, Java8, Spring, Spring Boot, Microservices, Hibernate, JDBC, Mysql and Postgres**

 - 📫 How to reach me **suyashkumarwaghmare@gmail.com**